kolok/my-budget-builder-server/README.conventions.md

 ## Vuejs naming convention

-All vue button action will be prefixed by "handle" vs the service actions which are not prefixed
+All Vue button action will be prefixed by "handle" vs the service actions which are not prefixed

 ### Update an object

-Edit: display a form to update an object\\
+Edit: display a form to update an object

 Update: action to update an object

 Example: